Skip to main content

 Includes required courses and standards.

-Example: The core subjects in a high school, such as mathematics, science, and language arts.
+Example: The core subjects in a high school, such as Mathematics, Science, History, and Language subjects.

 2. Informal Curriculum

 The informal curriculum encompasses the unintended lessons, values, and experiences that students gain outside of the formal curriculum.
-This can include social interactions, extracurricular activities, and the overall school culture.
+This can include social interactions, extra-curricular activities, and the overall School/College/University culture.

 Features: